sujith-eag/vu-library/docs/java/java_core/05_arrays/03_text_block_ternary_operator.md

 Here, value is the value being shifted by the number of bit positions specified by num-bits.

 The bitwise shift operators can be used to perform very fast multiplication or division by two.
 A shift left doubles a value.
 A shift right halves it.

-___

-#### The ?
+## The ?
 Operator

-The ? operator is often used to replace if-else statements:

 The ? is called a ternary operator because it requires three operands.
 It takes the general form `Exp1 ?
 Exp2 : Exp3;`

+The ? operator is often used to replace if-else statements:

-where Exp1 is a boolean expression, and Exp2 and Exp3 are expressions of any type other than void.
-The type of Exp2 and Exp3 must be the same (or compatible),
+`Exp1` is a boolean expression, and `Exp2` and `Exp3` are expressions of any type other than void.
+The type of `Exp2` and `Exp3` must be the same (or compatible),

-Exp1 is evaluated.
-If it is true, then
-Exp2 is evaluated and becomes the value of the entire ? expression.
-If Exp1 is false, then Exp3 is evaluated and its value becomes the value of the expression
+`Exp1` is evaluated.
+If it is true, then `Exp2` is evaluated and becomes the value of the entire ? expression.
+If `Exp1` is false, then `Exp3` is evaluated and its value becomes the value of the expression

 ```java
 absval = val < 0 ? -val : val;